Football writer Adrian Clarke looks at six key tactical trends that have emerged across the 2024/25 season so far.

 It has not been a vintage season for Premier League goalkeepers, who have made a combined 36 errors leading to goals.

-That has already equalled last season's tally and is way in excess of what we witnessed in the previous two years.
+That has already equalled last season's tally and is significantly in excess of what we witnessed in 2021/22, when only 23 goals were scored this way, although this figure increased in 2022/23, when the number reached 34.

-Individual errors which lead to goals are decided subjectively, but this season has seen a record high without any change in the criteria.
+Individual errors which lead to goals are decided subjectively, but this season has seen a record high of 150 so far without any change in the criteria.

 Errors leading to goals compared